5l1v3r1/cveenhance/Release 1.0/Readme.txt

 ===================== USAGE INSTRUCTIONS =====================

-To run the programm, cveinit.jar, cveextract.jar and cve.conf are needed.
+To run the programm, restructure.jar, extract.jar and cve.conf are needed.
 Moreover a XML folder with extracted NVD data feeds (Version 2.0) are needed.
 You can download these on https://nvd.nist.gov/download.cfm .
 Please extract the XML files to an empty folder and enter the path to this folder in the